 For the last 40 years, the U.S. government has increasingly intervened into the education sector, taking over from states and localities.
 As a result, elementary and secondary schools are failing, the higher-education system is corrupt and crumbling, and the government is churning out illiterate students – where is that $13,000 per pupil going?
 One can only imagine if the private sector had such an output.

 America’s higher-ed used to be the envy of the world – until now.
 Unfortunately, more political intervention has metastasized universities and colleges into indoctrination centers that extend expensive diplomas to graduates that would be better utilized as scrap paper.
 It’s too bad that taxpayers are subsidizing perpetual failure, but anything to appease the career activists who think the free ride can linger on eternally.

 Do you support New York State’s “free” tuition program?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com